openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credentials_supported`: REQUIRED.
 A JSON array containing a list of JSON objects, each of them representing metadata about a separate credential type that the Credential Issuer can issue.
 The JSON objects in the array MUST conform to the structure of the (#credential-metadata-object).

-* `credential_issuer`: OPTIONAL.
-A JSON object containing display properties for the Credential Issuer.
 * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.
   * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier

-This specification also defines a new metadata parameter to publish whether the issuer supports anonymous token requests with the pre-authorized grant type.
-It is defined as follows:

-* `pre-authorized_grant_anonymous_access_supported`: OPTIONAL.
-A JSON Boolean indicating whether the issuer accepts token requests to exchange a pre-authorized code without client id.
-The default is `false`.

 #### Supported Credentials Object {#credential-metadata-object}